Yigidosantos9/DSA210-Term-Project/README.md

 - Poor sleep will result in **lower energy levels** the next day.
 - **Low energy days** will be associated with **higher caffeine consumption**.
 - **Reducing evening screen time** may improve both sleep and energy levels.
-- **Weather** may help explain days that do not follow the general trend (e.g., feeling energetic despite high screen time).
+- **Weather and gym attendence** may help explain days that do not follow the general trend (e.g., feeling energetic despite high screen time).

 ---